 Our grass-fed Katahdin lamb is incredibly tender and flavorful!
 This is not your grandparent’s mutton!
-We typically butcher lambs when they are six to nine months old, so for us, in the fall and winter time-frame.
+We typically butcher lambs when they are six to twelve months old, so for us, in the fall and winter time-frame.
 These lambs will hang at about 45 pounds.
 We can sell younger lambs at a smaller size earlier in the season, when customers desire a whole lamb for a celebration meal.
-Click on the links below to download an order form or flyer:
+Click on the link below to download an order form:

 The Healthy Choice For Your Family

 Grass-fed animals offer many health advantages over grain-fed livestock.
 Our sheep eat grass and grass hay year-round as the large majority of their diet.
 Our ewes are supplemented with whole grain during late pregnancy and early nursing to help them handle the tremendous stress load on their bodies.
 Our market lambs are started right away on grass and pastured throughout their growth, and receive a small percentage of rolled, whole grain in their diet to help develop their rumens, and sometimes to give them extra energy during cold winters.
 Grass and broadleaf plants are nature’s intended diet for ruminant animals, and they thrive when allowed to follow their instinctive desire to browse and graze.